Reconnaishawnce/Red-Team/OSINT-for-Physical.md

-# OPRT: Open Source Intelligence (OSINT) checklist for Physical Red Teaming Operations
+# OPRT: OSINT for Physical Red Teaming

 **Objective**: Identify information that enables you to gain access to secured assets in the way an adversary would.

+#### Open Source Intelligence (OSINT) Checklist for Physical Red Team Operations.

 ---